 The school welcomes students from the age of 12 years upwards and offers homestay accommodation with carefully selected homestay providers.

-All staff at the school and the main homestay providers must undergo an Enhanced Disclosure and Barring Service (DBS) check which is renewed every 3 years.
+All staff at the school and all homestay providers hosting under 18s must undergo an Enhanced Disclosure and Barring Service (DBS) check which is renewed every 3 years.
 All homestays are visited by a Student Support and Accommodation Officer on a biennial basis.

 All adults working with the children will abide by the policy.

 The term “Safeguarding” refers to “looking after” children, whilst “child protection” refers to “protecting children from direct harmful behaviour”.

 The Principal oversees the recording systems for DBS checks and the training of academic and non- academic staff on Safeguarding matters.

 The school is committed to protecting all students from harm and takes particular care to ensure that all students under 18 years of age and vulnerable adults are adequately protected.